 Kay: And resolving conflict is a huge part of having a good sexual relationship.

-But if our discussion today has stirred up some issues for you about your own marriage, I hope you’ll contact us here at Focus.
-We want to help you anyway we can.
+Jim: John, I’m sure what we’ve shared today has touched a nerve for many of our listeners.
+And maybe you have concerns about the relationship with your spouse and you want to get your marriage back on track.
+If that describes you, please contact us here at Focus.
+We want to help in any way we can.
 We can connect you with one of our Christian counselors.
-Or, if your relationship is facing severe challenges, we’ll point you to our Hope Restored program, where we offer intensive marriage counseling for those couples who are ready to call it quits.
-Let me encourage you – don’t give up!
+Or if your relationship is facing severe challenges, we’ll point you to our Hope Restored program, where we offer intensive marriage counseling for those couples who are ready to call it quits.
+And most importantly, I want to say don’t give up.
 That’s our message today.
-No matter what challenges you may be dealing with, Focus on the Family is here to help you find godly solutions for your family.
+No matter what challenges you may be facing, Focus on the Family is here to help you find Godly solutions for your family.

-And I might mention that we have a special bundle of resources that the Yerkoviches have put together for us.
-It includes their book, How We Love, where they give a lot more detail about the love styles and how they interact with each other.
-And we also have an extra message from Milan and Kay about the five top things you need to have a healthier sex life.
-And then finally, an audio CD of our entire conversation with Yerkoviches, which includes what they’ll share next time.
+Jim: We also have a special bundle of resources that the Yerkovich’s have put together for us.
+We have their book, How We Love, which provides more detail about their love styles concept.
+Plus, we have an extra audio message from Milan and Kay about the top five things you need to have a healthier sex life.

-Now coming up next time we’ll hear more from our guests about dealing with sexual dysfunction in marriage.
+Now, next time, we’ll hear more from the Yerkovich’s about dealing with sexual dysfunction in your marriage.

 Kay: I can’t do this anymore.
-Something has to change because I can’t keep up with you.
-And I don’t feel like I have a voice.
-I feel like if I say no, you get upset.
+Something has to change because I can’t keep up with you and I don’t.
+If I don’t feel like I have a voice, I feel like if I say no, you get upset.
 Something has to change.